drivet/website/content/posts/2020/website-identity.md

-The process of using your domain to sign in to sites and services is called *web sign-in* and is implemented via a protocol called IndieAuth, a specific flavour of OAuth 2 - the same protocol powering all those "Sign in with Google" buttons - but filling in a lot of the details and adding some new ones, in order to allow for truly decentralized authentication.
+The process of using your domain to sign in to sites and services is called *web sign-in* and is implemented via a protocol called IndieAuth, a specific flavour of OAuth 2 allowing for decentralized authentication.
+Although there is such thing as OAuth 1, it's rarely used nowadays, and so henceforth I shall refer to OAuth 2 as simply OAuth and leave it at that.

-There are a ton of OAuth 2 resources available online and I will not pretend that I can do a better job summarizing this rather complex subject.
-That being said, I *have* found it difficult finding resources that give, for me at least, the right level of detail and so I'll try and outline what I feel are some of the more pertinent points here, and I'll try and show how all this relates to the IndieAuth protocol.
+There are a ton of OAuth resources available online but I have found it difficult finding one that give, for me at least, the right level of detail - it's always either too much or too little - and so I'll try and outline what I feel are some of the more pertinent points here, and I'll try and show where IndieAuth fits in all this all this.

-### The Basic OAuth Flow - A Recap
+Understanding IndieAuth requires a basic knowledge of OAuth but, that being said, you don't need to know any of this if all you're trying to do is get IndieAuth working for your domain.
+What follows is stricly for the curious.

+### What Exactly Does OAuth Do?

 Let's say you have a blog, and you want to show the latest 10 tweets from your twitter timeline on said blog.

-How do you do it?
+Easy!
 Twitter provides a REST API for exactly this purpose.
-But you don't want just anyone using it.
-So how do you secure it?
+But you don't want just anyone looking at your tweets.
+So how is the API secured?

-In the past, a problem like this may have been solved by giving your blog access to your username and password, so that it could pass them to the Twitter API, thus allowing access to your feed.
-This, obviously, has various problems:
+In the past, a problem like this may have been solved by giving your blog access to your Twitter username and password, so that it could pass them to the Twitter API, thus allowing access to your feed.
+This works, but has several problems:

 * You need to configure your password somewhere, probably in plain text.
   This is insecure.